adawarp/warp-os/README.md

-# Warp OS for mac #
+# WARP-robot #
+Web Arduino Robotics Platform

 ### What is this repository for?
-Control arduino and iRobot create2 from remotely.
+to create WARP-robot

 ![yellowLine](client/assets/images/yellowLine.png)